-As I’ve been reintroducing a small amount of dates back into my diet, I decided now was the time to try and create a Christmas cookie recipe.
-This one aligns with my current diet (low sugar and low carb), and I’m pretty delighted with the result!
+As I’ve been reintroducing a small amount of dates back into my diet, I therefore decided now was the time to try and create a Christmas cookie recipe.
+This one aligns with my current diet (low sugar and carb), but is also rich in flavour and delicious!
+Needless to say, after months of doing no baking whatsoever, I’m therefore delighted with the result!

 With these Wholesome Holiday Cookies, I think I’ve managed to create a recipe that not only tastes really good (I may be biased) but is naturally grain-free, low in sugar, gluten-free, high in protein and naturally vegan.
 I’m all about nutrient-dense ingredients so these cookies contain only whole foods.
 They are full of vitamins, and due to their high protein content they won’t give you a sugar crash!

-If you’re a fan of soft, rich cookies with a molasses flavour, these Wholesome Holiday Cookies are for you.
+If you’re a fan of soft, rich cookies with a molasses flavour, these vegan holiday cookies are for you.
 They don’t taste like shop-bought confections, but they do taste homemade, delicious and full of love.
 Plus, you can add my optional simple frosting (recipe below) to make them even more festive!
 I’m pretty proud of these ones and hope you love them too.

 Wholesome Holiday Cookies (vegan + gluten-free)